noszczynski/scientific-calc-react-typescript/README.md

 It is a scientific calculator project based on the Google interface.
 App includes full keyboard support and basic a11y accessibility options

+You can click "h" to help

 TODO
 - e2e tests
 - more opportunities for scientific operations
 - history
+- bugfixes

 The project consists of sub-folders:
 - src